Current Ratio in Real Estate

 Example Real Estate Companies to Analyze

-Use the Equiscale Screener โ to filter real estate stocks by current ratio and other metrics.
+Filter real estate stocks by current ratio and other metrics:

 Key Takeaways

-- Current Ratio in real estate should be compared against sector peers, not the market average.
+- Current Ratio in real estate should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: Highly cyclical, interest-rate sensitive, inventory-heavy, long cash conversion cycles, regulatory (RERA) impact.